morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - I have tested WiFi 6 support for managed mode, AP mode and monitor mode with very good results.

 Note: I am not well equipped to test WiFi 6e yet so will have to do that when able.

+The bad:

+- This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
+The cause is unknown at this time.
+I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
+You may have to plug this adapter into a port on your system for it to work.
+- The case of the adapter is too wide.
+If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
+- No AP mode 5 GHz DFS channels support.
+Come on Mediatek, fix this!
+It is more important than you think!

 ```
 >=====>  ALFA AWUS036AXML  <=====<